 I start just one dress per month, and each dress takes 6-12 weeks to complete.

-At present I have bespoke commission start dates available from September 2025 onwards, suitable for weddings in Autumn 2025 and beyond.
+Bookings for 2026 weddings are now open.
+At present I have bespoke commission start dates available from November 2025 onwards, suitable for weddings in 2026 and beyond.

 I love reassuring brides who have found off the peg shopping intimidating or disappointing because Bespoke Bridal is the perfect alternative!
 It’s not like buying on the high street where you join a crowd of brides who identify with the style of a particular wedding dress designer.
 I do NOT seek to impose my own style on my clients.